arksnorman/isbat-final-year-project/api/README.md

 This project only runs on Linux preferably `Ubuntu 22.04` and `above`

-> Please sure you are running as root user as this app will require root privileges to operate
+> Please ensure that you are running as root user as this app will require root privileges to operate

 Accomplish the above as follows: